atiqaho/mental_wellbeing_covid_sg/README.md

 	3. Troll removal
 	4. Timezone conversion
 	5. Preprocessing FB data
-	6. Removing name tags (this should be last step as it requires more processing time)
+	6. Removing name tags (this should be last step as it requires more processing time)<br />

 In running the code for preprocessing **Twitter** data, ideally it would be done in the following order:
 1. Dropping duplicates